ljonesdesign/INLS161-2021-spring/docs/17-presentation-finals.md

 ---

 :::note
-Presentations task due during final exam time corresponding to your recitation schedule.
+Presentation project is due during final exam time corresponding to your recitation schedule.
 :::

 section     |                                        | at           | day       | date